 Foundations

 Sleeping on a bad mattress is bad enough, but sleeping on a poor foundation takes it to a whole new level of discomfort.
-So it's always best to use a foundation base recommended by the mattress manufacturer to give the mattress the support it requires for better performance.
+So, it's always best to use a mattress foundation recommended by the manufacturer to give the mattress the support it requires for better performance.

 Placing a mattress on the wrong foundation can greatly compromise its support, causing a chain of problems for sleepers with hip pain.